 Changing federal and state laws and a new presidential administration have brought federalism issues into the spotlight, highlighting inherent frictions and questions regarding the proper roles of the federal government and the states.
-The Willamette Law Review Symposium explores federalism through the lens of four prominent legal issues at the forefront of the public policy debate in Oregon: marijuana regulation, tax, immigration, and deregulation.
+The Willamette Law Review Symposium explores federalism through the lens of prominent legal issues at the forefront of the public policy debate in Oregon.

 Reserve your place:

 8 a.m. to 4:45 p.m.